-Louis C.K. is no stranger to personal revelations, or political controversy.
+Louis C.K. is no stranger to personal and political controversy.

 When he was a guest on the Opie and Anthony radio show, he even asked former Secretary of Defense Donald Rumsfeld if Rumsfeld was an evil “lizard!”

-In a very funny comedy segment about smoking marijuana, Louis C.K. is talking about the generation gap between how 20-year-olds handle the THC potency of today’s top-shelf connoisseur marijuana.
+Louis C.K. often talks about the generation gap in handling the THC potency of today’s top-shelf connoisseur marijuana.

-He said modern marijuana strains are sometimes overwhelming for older marijuana consumers.
+He says modern marijuana strains are sometimes overwhelming for older marijuana consumers.

-As a professional marijuana grower, what I focused on when I saw the Louis C.K. marijuana comedy clip embedded later in this article, is that he’s right to say today’s marijuana IS stronger than marijuana from past decades.
+As a professional marijuana grower, I agree with Louis C.K. saying today’s marijuana IS stronger than marijuana from past decades.